 PGG Student Symposium

 At the Pharmacology Graduate Group Student Symposium, an all-day, off-campus "retreat" held early in the fall semester and highlight of the academic year, students have the opportunity to give slide presentations or posters on their research projects.
 It is a time to welcome new students and to talk with PGG members and guests including featured speakers – renown scientists of international caliber.

-The Pharmacology Graduate Group's 34th Annual Student Symposium will be held this year on October 23rd at the National Constitution Center.
-The Keynote Speaker is Darrell Irvine, Ph.D., Professor, Departments of Biological Engineering and Materials Science & Engineering, Koch Institute for Integrative Cancer Research, Massachusetts Institute of Technology.
+The Pharmacology Graduate Group's 35th Annual Student Symposium was be held this past year on November 12th at the National Constitution Center.
+The Keynote Speaker was Lisa Shipley, Ph.D., Vice President of Global Digital Analytics & Technologies at Merck & Co.